-Writing of names are of kasneb shall include but is not limited to the following:
+Writing of name.

 - (a)

 - (b)

 - (c)

 - (d)

 - (e)

 - (f)

 - (g)

 - Possession of mobile phones in the examination room. (h)

-- Carrying the examination question papers from the examination room. (i)
+- (i) Carrying the examination question papers from the examination room.

-- 3.7.3 The action for breach of the examination rules and regulations of kasneb shall include but not limited to the following:
+- The action for breach of the examination rules and regulations of kasneb shall include but not limited to the following:

 - De-registration as a student of kasneb. (a)

 - Cancellation of registration number. (b)

 - Nullification of candidate's results. (c)

-- Prohibition from taking examinations of kasneb. (d)
+- (d) Prohibition from taking examinations of kasneb.

-- (e) Written reprimand and warning.
+- Written reprimand and warning. (e)

 - Certain breaches of the rules and regulations amount to breaches of the law.
 In such cases, candidates will be handed over to the police for investigations and appropriate legal action.